 Any coffee lover will tell you that the easiest way to upgrade your brewing game at home is to purchase a burr grinder.
-Freshly ground coffee is the key to amazing cups of coffee.
+Freshly ground coffee beans is the key to amazing cups of coffee.
 This is true for any roast and any brewing method you might prefer.

 A burr grinder is a cornerstone piece for coffee newcomers and veteran aficionados of the bean.
 When you have one at home, you can experiment with so many brewing methods.
 This is why we take such a close look at all the different burr grinders on the market.